Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-You crave reassurance and validation constantly, wanting others to affirm your worth, even if you don’t express this need directly.
+They crave reassurance and validation constantly, wanting others to affirm their worth, even if they don’t express this need directly.

 Emotional Detachment